-- only at the specific request of one of the Administrations concerned when the circuits are routed on a) one channel of a single international group link; - b) in all cases for circuits otherwise constituted.
+- a) only at the specific request of one of the Administrations concerned when the circuits are routed on one channel of a single international group link or digital path; - b) in all cases for circuits otherwise constituted.

 The despatches are sent in duplicate, one copy for the technical service and one for the sub-control station.